 Currently, the formal route for bicyclists along the California Coastal Trail (between Rincon Beach County Park and the east end of the City of Carpinteria) is the shoulder of Highway 101.
 In October of 2009, the City of Carpinteria prepared a feasibility study that analyzed the costs, the environmental impacts, and the real property issues involved with a route for this segment of the California Coastal Trail.
 The route involves City, County, State, and railroad properties.
-The bikeway is included in CalTrans' new design for the Casitas Pass and Linden Avenue interchanges.
+The bikeway is included in CalTrans' new design for the Casitas Pass and Linden Avenue interchanges and should be built by 2020.